order processing & everything you ever wanted to know about shipping

-- research and development time/labour + the costs of ingredients that are discarded when trial batches fail
+- research and development time/labour + the costs of ingredients that must be discarded when experimental batches fail

 - production time/labour + set up and clean up time/labour associated with each batch

-- equipment required for production ranging from mixers and graduated cylinders to bottle filling syringes to face masks and gloves, etc.
+- capital and consumable equipment required for production ranging from mixers and graduated cylinders, to bottle filling syringes, to face masks and gloves, etc.

 - order packing and shipping processing time/labour + shipping materials (paper bags, envelopes and boxes, tape, printer paper and toner)

 - marketing costs (developing and maintaining a website and email account, business cards, advertising where applicable, the materials/labour of product donated as in-kind sponsorships/free samples where applicable + the time/labour in social media networking)

-- physical space costs in the form of rent and all applicable utilities required for the lab to be a functional workspace, plus the cost of modifying the space as it arises (more shelving and/or order baskets, etc., to improve efficiency as needed)
+- physical space costs in the form of rent and all other applicable utilities required for the lab to be a functional workspace, plus the cost of modifying the space as it arises (more shelving and/or order baskets, etc., to improve efficiency as required)

-- customer service time/labour (responding to enquiries, preparing for and attending craft shows)
+- customer service time/labour (responding to inquiries, preparing for and attending events)

 I function on the basis of need not greed, and I pay myself what is left over, keeping in mind that I regularly re-invest in Just the Goods by making larger ingredient/material/equipment purchases on speculation to reduce shipping costs or to take advantage of manufacturer discounts.
 Am I making a living?
 Yes.
 It is modest?
 Yes.
 Am I okay with this?
 Yes.

 This is why I limit the quantity of free samples I provide, and this is why I can’t afford to provide shipping any cheaper than the real costs as described above, and this is why I don't offer free returns.
 To take anything else out of product prices after all costs have been subtracted would be to make Just the Goods entirely unsustainable.
 And I love what I do, and I know others love it as well, so I want to be able to keep going for as long as possible =-)